kaygike/kaygike.github.io/index.md

 ### ffmpeg

-convert ape to flac
+Convert APE to FLAC.

 ```bash
 $ fmpeg -i INPUT.ape OUTPUT.flac
 ```

-convert all m4a to flac and preserve filenames
+Convert all m4a to FLAC and preserve filenames.

 ```bash
 $ for f in *.m4a; do ffmpeg -i "$f" "${f%.m4a}".flac; done
 ```

-merge multiple files into one without re-encoding
+Merge multiple files into one without re-encoding.

-> specific format for CONCAT.txt file
+> Specific format for CONCAT.txt file

 ```bash
 $ cat CONCAT.txt